PerezHz/HORIZONS.jl/README.md

 `vec_tbl` docstrings.

-If the output file is not specified, then `vec_tbl` returns the output as a string, which may be then used for further processing within Julia:
+If the output file is not specified, then `vec_tbl` returns the output as a `String`, which may be then used for further processing within Julia:

 ```julia
 δt = "2 hours" # 2 hour step size